ifnesi/edge-cp/README.md

 ## 1. Requirements and Assumptions
 - No REST Proxy (producers/consumers to use the Kafka protocol)
 - No C3, ksqlDB, and Schema Registry
-- Only KRaft + Confluent Server v7.9.0 (or latest) in combined mode
+- Only KRaft + Confluent Server v7.9.0 (or latest)
   - 8 vCPU
   - 16 GB RAM
   - 5 TB disk (persistent storage)
   - One single cluster, no DR
 - Single namespace containing the CfK Operator and the CP pod
 - Separate namespace for monitoring (and potentially other agents Sainsbury’s may want to deploy)
-- Single node Kraft+Confluent Server (combined mode)
-  - CFK does not currently provide first class support for KRaft combined mode, so it will be required to use configOverrides
-  - Start from the Kraftcontroller CRD as the Kafka CRD requires a 3 node Kraft cluster under CfK
+- High-Available Kafka Cluster 3x Kraft + 3x Confluent Servers
 - Self-signed TLS (auto-generated certs)
-  - SASL_PLAINTEXT inside the pod (for CONTROLLER and REPLICATION listeners), otherwise need to specify FQDNs for host names (or add localhost to SANs...)
+  - SASL_PLAINTEXT inside the pod (for CONTROLLER and REPLICATION listeners)
   - No SSL certificate rotation
 - File-based user creds store (SASL_SSL with basic creds for external AuthN)
 - Kafka ACLs
-- No RBACs
+- No Confluent RBACs
 - JMX exporter for Prometheus
 - Persistent storage (depends on a suitable Storage class)
-- No need for the metric reporter
+- No need for the Confluent Metrics Reporter

 ## 2. Deploying the Edge-CP Platform